-Financial and budget Impacts: The fees established by this resolution are designed to raise \$110 million in enterprise revenue for FY 2023-24.
-WPES budget Operating and Materials (O&M) expenses are \$123 million for FY 2023-24.
-The department has discussed budget implications of these fees during their budget discussion on April 20, 2023.
+Financial and budget Impacts: The fees established by this resolution are designed to raise \$127 million in enterprise revenue for FY 2024-25.
+WPES budget Operating and Materials (O&M) expenses are \$133 million for FY 2024-25.

 BACKGROUND

 Metro establishes the Solid Waste fees based on principles that are generally accepted and widely followed throughout the utility industry.
 Three key analyses are done: 1) revenue requirement - which identifies the total revenue to fully fund the department on a standalone basis; 2) cost of service - which establishes how to distribute the costs to the end user of the service (or customer class); and 3) fee design - which develops a fee structure that generates sufficient revenue to meet the system's revenue requirement and Solid Waste Fee pricing objectives.